wmdev0808/PHP/challenge-001/README.md

 ## 43. Extract an Authenticator Class

+- About

+  Next up, we can further clean up our controller and improve clarity by extracting an Authenticator class.
+This new class can then be responsible for handling the actual authentication logic.

+- Things You'll Learn

+  - Creating a new class called Authenticator.

+  - Considering which parameters to pass to the attempt method.

+  - Passing email and password to the attempt method.

+  - Resolving the DB class out of the container.

+  - Moving login and logout methods into the Authenticator class.

+  - Making the attempt method return a Boolean.

+  - Creating a helper function redirectTo for handling redirects.

 ## 44. The PRG Pattern (and Session Flashing)

 ## 45. Flash Old Form Data to the Session